blainegarrett/node-next-gae-demo/README.md

 **View live demo at [http://node-next-gae-demo.blaine-garrett.appspot.com/](http://node-next-gae-demo.blaine-garrett.appspot.com/)**

+* Be sure to also check out this demo [with material-ui support](https://github.com/blainegarrett/material-node-next-gae-demo).

 **Important** Node.js on App Engine Standard is in early access (not even Alpha or Beta).
 It is provided without guarantee.
 Read below for more information.

 # Development